Mfarooq360/WinThumbsPreloader-V2/README.md

 ## Overview

-WinThumbsPreloader V2 is a Windows utility for pre-generating Explorer thumbnails, with support for:
+#### WinThumbsPreloader V2 is a Windows utility for pre-generating Explorer thumbnails, with support for:

-- Multi-threaded generation
+- Multi-threaded thumbnail generation
 - Recursive directory scanning
 - Silent command-line usage

+#### WinThumbsPreloader V2 also includes a GUI with support for:

+- Adjustable thumbnail sizes
+- Cache backup and restore
+- File extension filtering
+- Preloader task scheduling

-It is useful for when browsing folders with large numbers of images, videos, or other thumbnail-supported files in Windows Explorer.
+WinThumbsPreloader V2 is especially useful for improving Explorer performance when browsing folders containing large numbers of images, videos, or other thumbnail-supported files.

 ---